British Rail Class 460

 For the entirety of their service life they operated Gatwick Express services between London Victoria and Gatwick Airport.
-Following their withdrawal by Gatwick Express in 2012, the fleet was merged with the mechanically similar Class 458 fleet and extensively rebuilt to form a fleet of 36 units—designated Class 458/5—that are now used by South Western Railway.
+Following their withdrawal by Gatwick Express in 2012, the fleet was merged with the mechanically similar Class 458 fleet and extensively rebuilt to form a fleet of 36 units—designated Class 458/5—that was used by South Western Railway from 2013 until it's retirement in 2026.
+(Note: 28 of the 36 Class 458/5s were converted into 458/4s between 2022 and 2024, whilst the remaining 458/5s until their retirement in 2026.)